Esri/idp/Documentation/SAML/Configure Okta.md

 5. On the **Configure SAML** tab, do the following:

-   - Enter the value for **Single sign on URL**, for example, `https://portalhostname.domain.com/portalcontext/sharing/rest/oauth2/saml/signin`.
+   - Enter the value for **Single sign on URL**, for example, `https://{ArcGIS Fully Qualified Domain Name}/{Your base context URL}/sharing/rest/oauth2/saml/signin`.
 This value can be copied from the service provider metadata file downloaded from your ArcGIS Organization.

    - Enter the value for the **Audience URI**.
-The default value is set to `portalhostname.domain.com.portalcontext`.
+The default value is set to `{ArcGIS Fully Qualified Domain Name}.{Your base context URL}`.
 This value can be copied from the service provider metadata file downloaded from your ArcGIS Organization.

    - Leave the **Name ID format** as **Unspecified**.